khalid-hussain/shaheen/chap10.md

 moved forward and said, "I didn't know that you would display such idiotic bravery to enter the Al-Hamra."

-Badr Bin Mughira replid, "In the Al-Hamra Palace if wisdom is considered treachery, betrayal and cowardice, then I should not be sorry at my stupidity."
+Badr bin Mughira replid, "In the Al-Hamra Palace if wisdom is considered treachery, betrayal and cowardice, then I should not be sorry at my stupidity."